 Wafuken is Singapore’s first-ever sous vide themed restaurant concept.
 “Wafu” refers to the Japanese style of western cuisine while “Ken”, also known as Kenko means wellness in Japanese.
 And together, Wafuken is an Asian fusion restaurant that prides itself on serving customisable donburi (rice bowls) that take your taste buds on a gastronomic journey and one that is good for your body too!
 All their delicious food is made locally without any artificial seasoning and they only use high quality meats such as its signature juicy chicken breasts and oyster blade steak!
 Here at Wafuken, you have full control over what goes into your rice bowl as you can choose your favourite protein, vegetables, and carbohydrates before having them delivered directly to your doorstep!

 Before Wafuken launched a CloudKitchens® delivery kitchen (aka delivery-only kitchen), expanding their brand outside of Central Business District (CBD), which is where it’s currently located, was difficult due to the COVID-19 pandemic and of course, the extremely high capital needed to open a traditional brick and mortar restaurant in Singapore.
-They then decided to launch their very own cloud kitchen at Orchard and China Square with Smart City Kitchens as it offered the perfect solution to help them grow and scale their business under the new norm.
-Here’s what Wafuken’s founder – Jake has to say about running a cloud kitchen in Singapore is like and why he recommends other restaurants to partner with us:
+They then decided to launch their very own delivery kitchen at Orchard and China Square with Smart City Kitchens as it offered the perfect solution to help them grow and scale their business under the new norm.
+Here’s what Wafuken’s founder – Jake has to say about running a delivery kitchen in Singapore is like and why he recommends other restaurants to partner with us:

 Q: What is unique about Wafuken’s food idea?
 How did it come about?